LiheYoung/Depth-Anything/README.md

 ```
 </details>

-### Do not want to manually define image pre-processing and download our model definition files?
+### Do not want to define image pre-processing and download our model definition files?

 Easily use Depth Anything through ``transformers``!
 Please refer to [these instructions](https://huggingface.co/LiheYoung/depth-anything-small-hf) (credit to [@niels](https://huggingface.co/nielsr)).